jsiegenthaler/homebridge-eosstb/README.md

 Due to the adding of features and functions, this Readme applies from v2.0.0.
 For prior versions, please see the [eosstb release history on npm](https://www.npmjs.com/package/homebridge-eosstb?activeTab=versions).

 # Works in Your Country (If you are with Magenta / Sunrise / Telenet / Virgin Media / Vodafone / Ziggo)
 As [UPC](https://en.wikipedia.org/wiki/UPC_Broadband) (the operator of the Horizon TV platform) operates in multiple countries under multiple brands, this plugin will work in a number of countries that use the Horizon TV platform.
-The known countries that use the same TV platform with the ARRIS DCX960 or HUMAX EOS1008R or HUMAX 2008C-STB-xx set-top box are:
+The known countries that use the same TV platform with the ARRIS DCX960 / VIP5002W or HUMAX EOS1008R / 2008C set-top box are:

 | Country | TV Provider | Web App | Box Name | Plugin Status |
 | ------- | ----------- | ------- | -------- | ------------- |